standout/standout-help-center/help/using-standout/members.md

 - The list shows all members and their roles
 - You can see who invited each member
-- Already confirmed users gets instant access and a email notification about it.
+- Already confirmed users get instant access and an email notification about the new invitation.
-- Unconfirmed users show as "awaiting confirmation" and gets an email invitation to confirm their user account and access the organization.
+- Unconfirmed users appear with the note "awaiting confirmation" and get an email invitation to confirm their user account in order to access the organization.

 ## Inviting a new member